stanford-cnjc/cnjcx-course-materials/week2_tmux_vim/vim_playground.md

 COMMENTING IN "-- VISUAL BLOCK--" MODE, [Ctrl-v]

-add any character you like
-to the start of each of these
-lines with [I] after you
-have selected them with [Ctrl-v]
+This is how to add any character you like to the start of each of these lines with [I] after you have selected them with [Ctrl-v]